How to Heal an AC Separation

 AC Joint Separation Symptoms

-Common symptoms of shoulder separations are bruising, swelling, pain, and instability in the shoulder and arm.
+Common symptoms of shoulder separations are bruising, swelling, pain, and shoulder instability in the shoulder and arm.
 Symptoms generally last several days to a few months, depending on the severity of the injury.

 Pain is usually worse when lifting one’s arm overhead or trying to sleep on that side.
 In higher-grade injuries, the collarbone may also lose its alignment with the shoulder blade.